-BARJ is a balanced, restorative approach to juvenile justice that emphasizes:
+BARJ is a balanced, restorative approach to juvenile justice.

-- Repairing the harm caused by delinquent behaviors; and
+- Repairing the harm caused by delinquent behaviors

-- At risk of becoming involved with the juvenile justice system; or
+- At risk of becoming involved with the juvenile justice system

 Services could include: